Salesforce-Security-Benchmark/docs-site/benchmark/permissions.md

 **Control Statement:** All permission sets, permission set groups, and profiles must conform to a documented model maintained in a system of record and enforced continuously.

 **Description:**
 The organization must define, document, and enforce a standardized permission set model within its system of record.
-All profiles, permission sets, and permission set groups must conform to the documented model, and compliance must be evaluated and enforced on a near real-time basis.
+A permission set model defines how the organization structures permissions—for example, using permission set groups to represent personas or departments, and permission sets to represent specific actions or capabilities.
+The specific structure is determined by the organization, but all profiles, permission sets, and permission set groups must conform to the documented model.
+No permission constructs may exist outside the defined model, and compliance must be evaluated and enforced on a near real-time basis.

+**Example models:**
+- Permission set groups represent job roles (Sales Rep, Service Agent), and individual permission sets represent capabilities (View Reports, Edit Accounts)
+- Permission set groups represent departments (Sales, Marketing), and permission sets represent access tiers (Standard, Advanced)
+- Permission sets represent business functions with no grouping hierarchy

 **Rationale:**
 A defined and enforced permission set model provides consistent, least-privilege access governance across the Salesforce environment.
-Because Salesforce has deprecated profiles as the primary mechanism for authorization management, a unified permission set architecture ensures predictable access assignments, reduces privilege sprawl, and eliminates unmanaged or inconsistent permission constructs.
-Continuous enforcement protects against unauthorized access resulting from ad hoc or misaligned permission configurations.
+Without a documented model, organizations accumulate ad hoc permission constructs created for one-time needs, resulting in privilege sprawl, inconsistent access patterns, and inability to audit who has what access and why.
+A documented model ensures every permission construct exists for a defined purpose and follows organizational standards.
+Continuous enforcement prevents drift and ensures that changes to permissions are intentional and aligned with the model.

 **Audit Procedure:**
 1. Obtain the organization's documented permission set model from the designated system of record.